Anjumkammath/Solarnova-AI/README.md

-# Solarnova-AI
+# Solarnova AI : Automatic Dust Detection &amp; Cleaning System implemented on a solar panel

-Automatic Dust Detection &amp; Cleaning System implemented on a solar panel
+SolarNova AI is an automated, AI-powered system that detects dust on solar panels using MobileNet (CNN model) and triggers a cleaning mechanism using servo motors.
+Designed for embedded systems like Raspberry Pi, it offers a smart, sustainable solution to maintain the efficiency of solar energy harvesting with zero manual intervention.